dribnet/purvs/README.md

 Concept:

 Create an alphabet inspired by the Bauhaus typography from the 1920's.
 This type style foucsed on geometric shapes, vibrant colours, balanced layouts with harmony and sans-serif letters in upper case.
-In my type I am wanting to create this style through using 3 simple shapes, a semi-circle arc, a rectangle and a full circle.
+In my type I am wanting to create this style through using 3 simple shapes, a triangle, a rectangle and a full circle.
 Each shape has a different colour similar to the Bauhaus type.

 The nine parameters per letter: